espnet/espnet/CONTRIBUTING.md

 1. read log from PR checks > details
 2. turn on Reurn workflow > Rerun job with SSH
-3. open your local terminal and `ssh -p xxx xxx` (displayed in circle ci log)
+3. open your local terminal and `ssh -p xxx xxx` (check circle ci log for the exact address)
-4. try and check anything you can
+4. try anything you can to pass the CI